PICkit2 programmer connected to PIC Basic

 After this click on Finished.

-The parameters are executed when hit in Proton PIC Basic F10 or F11:
+The parameters are executed when hit in Positron PIC Basic F10 or F11:

 -JN